 Arun Kejariwal is a statistical learning principal at Machine Zone (MZ), where he leads a team of top-tier researchers and works on research and development of novel techniques for install and click fraud detection and assessing the efficacy of TV campaigns and optimization of marketing campaigns.
 In addition, his team is building novel methods for bot detection, intrusion detection, and real-time anomaly detection.
 Previously, Arun worked at Twitter, where he developed and open-sourced techniques for anomaly detection and breakout detection.
 His research includes the development of practical and statistically rigorous techniques and methodologies to deliver high-performance, availability, and scalability in large-scale distributed clusters.
 Some of the techniques he helped develop have been presented at international conferences and published in peer-reviewed journals.

 Francois Orsini is the chief technology officer for MZ’s Satori business unit.
 Previously, he served as vice president of platform engineering and chief architect, bringing his expertise in building server-side architecture and implementation for a next-gen social and server platform; was a database architect and evangelist at Sun Microsystems; and worked in OLTP database systems, middleware, and real-time infrastructure development at companies like Oracle, Sybase, and Cloudscape.
-Francois has extensive experience working with database and infrastructure development, honing his expertise in distributed data management systems, scalability, security, resource management, HA cluster solutions, soft real-time and connectivity services.
+Francois has extensive experience working with database and infrastructure development, honing his expertise in distributed data management systems, scalability, security, resource management, HA cluster solutions, and soft real-time and connectivity services.
 He also collaborated with Visa International and Visa USA to implement the first Visa Cash Virtual ATM for the internet and founded a VC-backed startup called Unikala in 1999.
 Francois holds a bachelor’s degree in civil engineering and computer sciences from the Paris Institute of Technology.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org